 The POLIN Museum of the History of Polish Jews uses story-telling methods to convey the Jews’s history in Poland.
 Along with its interactive exhibits, it is an interesting museum for everyone in the family.

-Where to Stay in Warsaw to Maximize Your 24 Hours in Warsaw
+Where To Stay In Warsaw If You’ve 24 Hours In Warsaw

 Similar to Krakow, most of the attractions in Warsaw are located in the historic center.
 Therefore, deciding where to stay in Warsaw is as easy as deciding where to stay in Krakow.

 Staying in Warsaw Old Town is a no-brainer when you visit, especially if you only have 24 hours in Warsaw.

 Here are some of our recommended accommodations in Warsaw:

 Best Hostel In Warsaw – Safestay Warsaw (Dream Hostel)

 Safestay Warsaw (also known as Dream Hostel when we stayed) is one of the best hostels in Warsaw.
 Each dormitory room features comfortable bunk beds equipped with your own personal light, plug, and curtain.
 The soft mattress and cozy duvet will ensure you a perfect night’s rest.

 The hostel also has a spacious common area with a bar on the top floor where guests can just unwind after a long day or do some work.
 It is also located in Old Town Warsaw, just a 2-minute walk from the Royal Castle of Warsaw and the famous Sigismund’s Column!

 I don’t typically like promoting large chains of hotels but the InterContinental Hotel in Warsaw just blew me away.
 With luxurious furnishings, an amazing staff, and amenities that are beyond your wildest dreams, staying at InterContinental is guaranteed to make your Warsaw trip better.